BamaComputationalBiology/Applied-Bioinformatics/README-Workflows.md

 One thing to note - GAG gets rid of the MAKER2 annotated UTR's in its resulting genome.gff file but you can add these back in if you want.
 I did not add them back in and NCBI accepted the file.

 10. GAG creates a .gff file and a .tbl file which can be used to generate a .sqn file for NCBI submission with the NCBI program tbl2asn https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/.
 There is also a table2asn program which generates a .sqn from a .gff but I couldn't figure out how to add in some of the features that NCBI required and did not end up using this.
-I actually can't find the link now and can only find other people reporting problems and asking how to use it so maybe it is still in beta.
+I actually can't find the link now and can only find other people reporting problems and asking how to use it so maybe it is still in beta (i.e., testing version).

 11. You will need to create a template file for submission information https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/.